apache/jackrabbit-oak/oak-doc/src/site/markdown/FAQ.md

 You are accessing a `Session` instance concurrently from multiple threads.
 Session instances are [not thread safe](dos_and_donts.html#Anti_pattern:_concurrent_session_access).

+#### I have a SegmentMK store and the size is growing beyond control

+You need to setup a regular job for [compacting the segments](nodestore/segmentmk.html#Segment_Compaction).

 #### My question is not listed here